 Hope you understand the basic definition of a personal loan; let us dive deeper and explore how to perform personal loan EMI calculation.

-EMIs, which stands for Equated Monthly Installments, can be understood as a form of monthly repayment by the borrower, contributing to both the principal amount of the loan and the interest amount it collects over time.
+EMIs stands for Equated Monthly Installments.
+It can be understood as a form of monthly repayment by the borrower.
+Also, it contributes to both the principal amount of the loan and the interest amount it collects over time.

 One of the most common aspects of personal loan EMI repayments we often fail to understand is that the borrower contributes more to the interest amount and less to the principal amount at the beginning of the EMI repayment.
 As they proceed in the journey, the equation reverses.